kmollee/omartrinidad.github.io/source/posts/2013/05/branch-and-merge-with-git.md

-title: Git branching and merging
+title: Git branching
 date: 2013-04-25
 category: Blog
 tags: Git, branching, merging
+status: draft

+Branching means you diverge from the main line of development and continue to do work.

 Git supports _branching_ which means that you can work on different versions of your collection of files in parallel.
 That is, it is possible create a branch